Harold Urey: Early life

 Harold Clayton Urey was born on April 29, 1893, in Walkerton, Indiana, the son of Samuel Clayton Urey, a school teacher and a minister in the Church of the Brethren, and his wife, Cora Rebecca née Reinoehl.
 Of mostly German ancestry, the family name had English origins.
 He had a younger brother, Clarence, and a younger sister, Martha.
-The family moved to Glendora, California, after Samuel became seriously ill with tuberculosis, in hopes that the climate would improve his health.
-When it became clear that he would die, the family moved back to Indiana to live with Cora's widowed mother.
+The family moved to Glendora, California after Samuel became seriously ill with tuberculosis, hoping the climate would improve his health.
+When it became clear he would die, the family moved back to Indiana to live with Cora's widowed mother.
 Samuel died when Harold was six years old.

 Urey was educated in an Amish grade school, from which he graduated at the age of 14.
 He then attended high school in Kendallville, Indiana.
 After graduating in 1911, he obtained a teacher's certificate from Earlham College, and taught in a small school house in Indiana.
 He later moved to Montana, where his mother was then living, and continued to teach there.
 Urey entered the University of Montana in Missoula in the autumn of 1914.
 Unlike Eastern universities of the time, the University of Montana was co-educational in both students and teachers.
 Urey earned a Bachelor of Science (BS) degree in zoology there in 1917.

 As a result of the United States entry into World War I that same year, there was strong pressure to support the war effort.
-Urey had been raised in a religious sect that opposed war.
-One of his professors suggested that he support the wartime effort by working as a chemist.
-Urey took a job with the Barrett Chemical Company in Philadelphia, making TNT, rather than joining the army as a soldier.
+Urey was raised in a religious sect that opposed war.
+One of his professors suggested he support the wartime effort by working as a chemist.
+Urey took a job with the Barrett Chemical Company in Philadelphia, making TNT rather than joining the army as a soldier.
 After the war, he returned to the University of Montana as an instructor in chemistry.